Mish5684/Bolt-Recur/PRD-ENGAGEMENT-MARKETING-AGENTS.md

 **Agent 3: Gather More Info Agent**
 - Only evaluates active classes created in last 30 days
-- Paused classes are excluded from "add schedule" nudges
+- Paused classes are excluded from "add schedule" and "record payment" nudges

 **Agent 4: Engage Agent**
 - Only checks scheduled times for active classes